peter-tackage/kotlin-extension-method-options/README.md

 > If a class has a member function, and an extension function is defined which has the same receiver type, the same name and is applicable to given arguments, the member always wins.```

-Now, it would be completely reasonable for a class to have the freedom to define its own methods independently of those defined in `NullableEx.kt`; including uses the same signature.
-The result being that the class member function, rather than the extension would be invoked.
+Now, it would be completely reasonable for a class to have the freedom to define its own methods independently of those defined in `NullableEx.kt`, including defining a class member function with the same signature.
+From the quoted text above, the class member function, rather than the extension would be invoked.

-This places great practical limits on the extensions, to the point where you most likely won't find them an effective tool in production code.
+This places great practical limits on the `NullableEx.kt` extensions; you would be unable to chain certain class instances on the basis of their conflicting method signatures.

+My sad conclusion is that you most likely won't find these extensions an effective tool in production code.
+It was a least a fun experiment!

 ## Usage: